satispay/frontend-assignment/README.md

   - name
   - type
   - classification
-- if `hasNexPage` is true add the possibility to load more results.
+- if `hasNextPage` is true add the possibility to load more results.

 ## Submission